Jester-Kun/Eve-By-Jester/README.md

 <br>

-# 💫 Dependencies of Atlas:
+# 💫 Dependencies of shi:

 <br>